SAP/ui5-webcomponents/docs/5-development/01-package.md

 npm init @ui5/webcomponents-package my-components
 ```

-will create a `my-components` directory and initialize the library inside.
+will create a `my-components` directory and initialize the project inside.

 ### 2. Follow the prompts

 The initialization script will ask you to choose:
- - The **name** of your library/package (if you did not already pass a name when running the command above);
+ - The **name** of your NPM package (if you did not already pass a name when running the command above);
  - The **port** for your dev server (`8080` by default - just press Enter to select this);
  - The **componentName** of the sample web component that will be created (`MyComponent` by default - just press Enter to select this).